immortalbean/wingrid/docs/1 - Window creation and properties.md

 The private window class internally used by WinGrid.
 This class contains all information stored by a window, like its position, size, and elements.

 > [!Warning]
-> Any window you create should be instantiated with the create_window() function.
-Not doing this causes the window to be fully ignored by WinGrid, which causes a lot of problems.
+> Any window you create should be instantiated with the create_window() function, unless you know what you're doing.
+Not doing this causes the window to be fully ignored by WinGrid.

 # wingrid.create_window()